-How interest rate swaps work (and why they're worth it).
+How interest rate swaps work (and why they're useful).

 Interest rate swaps are a useful tool for hedging against variable interest rate risk.
 For both existing and anticipated loans, an interest rate swap has several strategic benefits.
 To make smart use of an interest rate swap, it helps to understand how a swap works.
 Here’s what you need to know:

 Ultimately, an interest rate swap turns the interest on a variable rate loan into a fixed cost based upon an interest rate benchmark such as LIBOR (London Inter Bank Offered Rate), or the Secured Overnight Financing Rate (SOFR).* It does so through an exchange of interest payments between the borrower and the lender.
 (The parties do not exchange a principal amount.)

 With an interest rate swap, the borrower still pays the variable rate interest payment on the loan each month.
 For many loans, this is determined according to the applicable benchmark (LIBOR or SOFR, plus a spread adjustment) plus a credit spread.
 Then, the borrower makes an additional payment to the lender based on the swap rate.
 The swap rate is determined when the swap is set up with the lender and is unchanging from month to month.
-Finally, the lender rebates the variable rate amount (calculated as the LIBOR portion of the rate attributable to the applicable benchmark), so that ultimately the borrower pays a fixed rate.
+Finally, the lender rebates the variable rate amount (calculated as the portion of the rate attributable to the applicable benchmark), so that ultimately the borrower pays a fixed rate.

 An interest rate swap is excellent for protecting against an expectation of higher interest rates.
 And, due to the nature of interest rate swaps, there are many additional advantages to be aware of and leverage.
 Here are a few: